easyreporting/fmri_reporting/README.md

 # fmri_reporting
-Easy best practice reporting for your fMRI study!
+Practical solutions to follow open science best practices in fMRI research.
+Learn the tools to make your fMRI study transparent!

 <!-- Outline the problem.
 Hard to share (meta)data => we don't.
 Benefits of sharing data.
 Help you do that.-->
 <!-- So, you've performed your fMRI study and now you want to document what you've done. -->